ougitz/ougi-reader/README.md

 ## Apk

-Clone this repository and build an APK using the commands below, or download an APK from the [Releases](https://github.com/VitorTz/ougi-reader/releases) page.
+Clone this repository, install dependencies, and build an APK using the commands below — or download one from the [Releases](https://github.com/VitorTz/ougi-reader/releases) page.

 ```bash
 export EAS_NO_VCS=1